Scandals at virtual schools do little to spur accountability measures

-The Nation Education Policy Center (NEPC) published their annual report on virtual education last week, reinforcing the need for strong state accountability and oversight when it comes to cyber school performance.
+The Nation Education Policy Center publishes an annual report on virtual education in an effort to provide oversight on cyber school performance.
 The report, which has been published every year since 2013, evaluates the status of K-12 online learning and offers recommendations on how statewide policymakers can enforce higher standards.

-While there were some improvements from the year prior, data for the 2017-18 school year reveals that approximately 49% of full time virtual schools have acceptable student performance ratings.
-In addition, the report notes that graduation rate among students enrolled in these schools is about 50%, compared to the national average of 84%.
+While there were some improvements from the year prior, data for the 2017-18 school year reveals that about half of full-time virtual schools have acceptable student performance ratings.
+The report also notes about half virtual school students graduate, compared to the national average of 84%.

-While the findings are not drastically different from previous years, Michael Barbour, co-author of the report and Associate Professor at Touro University, states that the need for more oversight is as strong as ever, as scandals and subsequent closures continue to arise all over the country.
+While the findings are not drastically different from previous years, Michael Barbour, co-author of the report and associate professor at Touro University, said the need for more oversight is as strong as ever.

-“Year after year, we continue to find that these programs are growing and they're still not performing and there is still little to no accountability or oversight for them...It’s really striking that you’d think, after a while, we’d start to see some changes come from these findings, but for some reason, it just hasn’t,” said Barbour.
+“Year after year, we continue to find that these programs are growing and they're still not performing and there is still little to no accountability or oversight for them,” he said.
+“It’s really striking that you’d think, after a while, we’d start to see some changes come from these findings.
+But for some reason, it just hasn’t.”

-In addition, Watson says that much of the research does not take into account the fact that students may opt for these programs because of trying life circumstances that have set them back academically well before they even start their online courses.
+Watson also pointed out that the NEPC research data cannot quantify the trying life circumstances of many students enrolled in virtual schools.
 A 2018 study by the Oklahoma Virtual Charter School Board found that 41% of surveyed participants cited bullying and classmate threats as reasons for switching to an online school.
-The resulting mental health issues, such as depression or anxiety, may contribute to lower academic performance, meaning their online school shoulders the burden for getting them caught up.
+Watson contends that the resulting mental health issues, such as depression or anxiety, may contribute to lower academic performance, and that online schools shoulder the burden for getting them caught up.

 Despite this, the NEPC report still suggests halting the growth of virtual schools until more research is available.
-It’s hard to be optimistic that that will happen though.
-Even as new findings arises, legislators are not just consulting academic research to craft new policy.
+But there is little evidence that the pace of new virtual schools will lessen, as legislators are not consulting academic research to craft new policy.

-“Even in areas where we do have a significant number of researchers that are addressing specific questions that policymakers and legislators have asked them to look into, the folks that are making the legislation and policies still ignore what the research says in favor of things that the lobbyists for these companies are giving them,” says Barbour.
+“Even in areas where we do have a significant number of researchers that are addressing specific questions that policymakers and legislators have asked them to look into, the folks that are making the legislation and policies still ignore what the research says in favor of things that the lobbyists for these companies are giving them,” Barbour said.

-Michigan Virtual Learning Research Institute, for example, receives state funding to track the effectiveness of its virtual programs.
-Since the 2010-11 school year, the student pass rate has steadily declined from 66% to 55% in the 2017-18 school year.
-Yet, the number of virtual schools in the state has almost doubled.
-From roughly 2015 to 2016, the DeVos family alone- well-known school choice advocates- made state-level political contributions that were five times greater than the Michigan Education Association.
-Their super PAC Great Lakes Education Project (GLEP) has been instrumental in advocating for charter school policy.
-(79% of online students are enrolled in a virtual charter school).
+Michigan is among states that have seen an increase in virtual school options, despite data showing issues in student performance.
+The Michigan Virtual Learning Research Institute, which receives state funding to track the effectiveness of virtual programs, reports that the student pass rate has steadily declined from 66% in the 2010-11 school year to 55% in the 2017-18 school year.
+Yet the number of virtual schools in the state has almost doubled.
+From roughly 2015 to 2016, the DeVos family — who are well-known “school choice” advocates — made state-level political contributions that were five times greater than the Michigan Education Association.
+Their super PAC, Great Lakes Education Project, has been instrumental in advocating for charter school policy.

 “Virtual Schools in the US 2019”.
 National Education Policy Center.
 University of Colorado, Boulder.
 May 2019. https://nepc.colorado.edu/publication/virtual-schools-annual-2019